perlindgren/lean_vips/README.md

 # lean_vips

 A small Lean experiment to model the execution semantics of the VIPS subset of the MIPS instruction set.
+I like to express my gratitude to the Lean community and in particular Henrik Böving who patiently have guided me through the process to the current state of the development.

 ## Install